Gutter oil

-It can be used to describe the illicit practice of restaurants reusing cooking oil that has already been cooked with longer than safety codes permit.
-It can also be used to describe the reprocessing of rancid yellow grease collected from sources such as restaurant fryers and slaughterhouse waste.
+It can be used to describe the illicit practice of restaurants reusing cooking oil that has already been cooked for longer than safety codes permit.
+It can also be used to describe the reprocessing of yellow grease collected from sources such as restaurant fryers, kitchen, slaughterhouse waste and sewer drains.

-The usage of gutter oil is highly frowned upon and often leads to prosecution.
-For example, selling gutter oil in China can result in lengthy prison sentences or the death sentence with reprieve.
+Since 2011, the Chinese government has significantly cracked down on the reuse of gutter oil for human consumption, with the Chinese government also implementing clearer regulations for dealing with waste oil.
+Selling gutter oil in China can result in lengthy prison sentences or the death sentence with reprieve.
 For example, in 2014, businessman Zhu Chuanfeng was sentenced to the latter for selling gutter oil.
 That same year, a major gutter oil scandal was uncovered in Taiwan.
-In 2015, Yeh Wen-hsiang, who was the chairman of a Taiwanese food company, was sentenced to 22 years imprisonment and fined the equivalent of $1.6 million for selling 243 tonnes of gutter oil.
+In 2015, Yeh Wen-hsiang, who was the chairman of a Taiwanese food company, was sentenced to 22 years imprisonment and fined NT$50 million (US$1.6 million) for selling 243 tonnes of gutter oil.

 History

 The first documented case of gutter oil in Taiwan was reported in 1985.
 In a subsequent investigation, 22 people were arrested for involvement in a recycling oil ring over 10 years based in Taipei.
 The worst offender was sentenced to 7 years in prison.

 The first documented case of gutter oil in mainland China was reported in 2000, when a street vendor was found to be selling oil obtained from restaurant garbage disposals.

-It was estimated in 2011 that about one-tenth of the oil used by restaurants in China was gutter oil.
+Some street vendors and restaurants in China are reported to have illegally used recycled oil unfit for human consumption to cook food.

+In 2010, it was estimated that gutter oil represented 10% of China's edible oil market (with 1 in every 10 restaurants using it) and that 3 million tonnes of gutter oil were consumed in China annually, with a network of distributors of gutter oil across central and eastern China.
+In 2011, the Chinese government began a major crackdown on the re-use of gutter oil for human consumption.
+In 2011, they had arrested 32 people for producing the oil and had seized 90 tonnes of it in 14 provinces.
+This amount is equivalent to that of around one-tenth of oil typically used by restaurants.
 As Feng Ping of the China Meat Research Center has said: "The illegal oil shows no difference in appearance and indicators after refining and purification, because the law breakers are skillful at coping with the established standards."
-Some street vendors and restaurants in China are reported to have illegally used recycled oil unfit for human consumption to cook food, leading to a crackdown against such establishments by the Chinese government.

 In September 2012, an ongoing investigation into the suspected use of gutter oil as a raw material in the Chinese pharmaceutical industry was revealed.
 A scandal involving 240 tons of gutter oil in Taiwan affecting hundreds of companies and thousands of eateries, some of which may have been exported overseas, broke in September 2014.

-In 2018 researchers worked on identifying different components in gutter oil using 1H NMR (proton nuclear magnetic resonance), MALDI-MS (matrix-assisted laser desorption/ionization-mass spectrometry) and HPLC (high-performance liquid chromatography).
+In 2018, researchers worked on identifying different components in gutter oil using 1H NMR (proton nuclear magnetic resonance), MALDI-MS (matrix-assisted laser desorption/ionization-mass spectrometry) and HPLC (high-performance liquid chromatography).